White jihad: Groups which promote white jihad

 During the 2000s, the neo-Nazi organization Aryan Nations expressed its support for jihadist terrorism and it also called for an "Aryan jihad" against the "Judaic tyrannical system".
 Since 2015, neo-Nazi terror groups National Action and Atomwaffen Division have promoted white jihad by adopting symbols, terminology and methods from Islamist extremism.
 National Action is linked to violent attack motivated by white jihad, such as the brutal attack on a Sikh man in 2015 in the United Kingdom.
 In France, influenced by the propaganda of Atomwaffen Division and al-Qaeda, two radicalized youths oscillating between jihadism and neo-Nazism have planned attacks between 2020 and 2021, until their arrest.
 In the United States, an individual active on platforms linked to the Islamic State and to white supremacism planned attacks in 2017.

 According to an article which was published in the Belgian daily newspaper L-Post, one of the most important groups which advocates white jihad is Feuerkrieg, which was founded in 2020 by an Estonian minor.
 In 2021, a British minor member of this group was arrested for a terrorist offence, thus, he was the youngest person to have been arrested for this offence in the United Kingdom.
+According to Il Giornale the Italian neo-Nazi "Nuovo Ordine Sociale-Sole Nero" was connected to jihadi terrorists.
+Allegedly a man from Bologna volunteered to fight in the Palestinian group Lions' Den and returned to Italy, and a Palestinian PLO member Zyad Abu Saleh built explosives for the group.
+Yevgeny Manyurov shot and killed two and injured five Federal Security Service (FSB) agents in a 2019 attack in Moscow.
+Manyurov shouted Islamic State slogans while shooting, but a raid on his house uncovered links to Atomwaffen Division Russland.

 The Order of Nine Angles (O9A) is a Satanist neo-Nazi group which has played an important role in the promotion of the idea of white jihad.
-Its ideologue David Myatt attempted to synthesize far-right ideas with Islam, calling for a jihad against Jews and Americans.
+Its supposed ideologue David Myatt attempted to synthesize far-right ideas with Islam, calling for a jihad against Jews and Americans.
 However, according to academic Jacob Christiansen Senholt, for Myatt, neo-Nazi and Islamist ideologies are only a way of subverting radical activists to serve his Satanist agenda.
 In June 2020, an American soldier was charged with passing sensitive information to an O9A-inspired group, with the aim of passing it to members of Hurras al-Din.
 Atomwaffen Division itself was inspired by O9A.

+Many accelerationist neo-Nazi groups voiced their support for the Islamic Republic of Iran in the 2026 Iran war.
+These groups disseminated propaganda posters with the text "WE ARE WITH YOU IRAN!
+FROM THE BELLY OF THE BEAST!" with Nazi flags and the flag of Iran and SUMKA side by side.
+Even the prominent ideologue of Neo-Nazi accelerationism James Mason wrote that "We wish the people of the Middle East good luck in regaining control over their homelands, through whatever means it may take to accomplish".